brunagil/brunagil/README.md

 and also...

-⚙️ I'm working professionally with Angular and TypeScript for the last two years
+⚙️ I've 2 years' experience with Angular and Typescript

 🌱 I’m studying and creating lot's of Reactjs projects

 💬 You are welcome to contribute to my repositories 🤓

+👩‍💻 Nowadays i'm a bootcamp tech lead @ {reprograma}

-⚡ I'm passionate about learning languages and embroidering.
+⚡ I'm passionate about puzzles and embroidering

-👩‍💻 As a #WomanInTech, I strive for a diverse and inclusive environment for underrepresented groups 💡
+💡 I speak 4 languages (sort of)

+  &nbsp;
   ---

   ### my stack (so far):